 \subsection{Role of rFIA in accelerating the adoption of SAE techniques for FIA data}

-We posit that rFIA has the potential to simplify application of model-based SAE techniques to FIA data in three key ways.
+We posit that rFIA has the potential to simplify the application of model-based SAE techniques to FIA data in three key ways.
 First, rFIA implements standard, periodic post-stratified estimators---consistent with the estimators implemented by FIA's popular online estimation tool, EVALIDator \citep{evalidator}---within highly flexible, user-defined domains.
-These direct estimators, along with their associated variances, form the basis for construction of area-level estimators, as demonstrated by our spatial Fay-Herriot model \citep{fay1979estimates, petrucci2006small, pratesi2008small} of county-level forest carbon stocks.
-Second, rFIA implements annual post-stratified estimators, offering increased temporal specificity over standard periodic estimators (i.e., the temporally-indifferent estimator), and supporting the development of small area estimators that require direct annual estimates of forest variables at aggregate scales.
-Examples of such temporally-explicit, area-level estimators include mixed-estimators \citep{van1999modeling} and the spatial-temporal Fay-Herriot model \citep{marhuenda2013small}.
+These direct estimators, along with their associated variances, form the basis for construction of domain-level estimators, as demonstrated by our spatial Fay-Herriot model \citep{fay1979estimates, petrucci2006small, pratesi2008small} of county-level forest carbon stocks.
+Second, rFIA implements post-stratified estimators for individual annual panels, offering increased temporal specificity over standard periodic estimation approaches (i.e., the temporally-indifferent estimator), and supporting the development of small area estimators that require direct annual estimates of forest variables at aggregate scales.
+Examples of such temporally-explicit, domain-level estimators include mixed-estimators \citep{van1999modeling} and the spatial-temporal Fay-Herriot model \citep{marhuenda2013small}.
 Finally, rFIA allows summaries of forest variables to be returned for individual response units (i.e., plot-level) and provides utility functions for extracting design information relevant to particular inventory cycles (e.g., stratum assignments and weights).
-Together, these data can be used to construct a wide variety of unit-level estimators that acknowledge features of FIA's survey design, as demonstrated in our mixed-effects model of trends in merchantable wood volume in Washington County, Maine.
+Together, these data can be used to construct a wide variety of unit-level estimators that acknowledge features of FIA's survey design, as demonstrated in our multi-level model of trends in merchantable wood volume in Washington County, Maine.